 These big systems must also satisfy non-functional requirements that include availability, meaning the application should never go down, and scalability meaning the application should be able to handle a very large number of users at the same time.
 These systems should also satisfy reliability and consistency requirements.
 Performance (measured by either response time or throughput) is also critical as a request should be served within an acceptable time, say less than a few seconds.

-Building Big Systems: Compute vs Data nodes
+Building Big Systems: Compute vs Data Nodes

 Application architects should separate data and control, i.e., data in databases and control logic in compute nodes.
 Data outlives code, so mixing data and computation becomes a nightmare down the line when we need to modify data models to add new functionality.
-Optimally, the code should be ready to handle both backward and forward compatibility, which means that new code should understand old data, and old code should understand new data, which is sometimes tricky.
+Optimally, the code should be ready to handle both backward and forward compatibility, which means that new code should understand old data and old code should understand new data, which is sometimes tricky.

 Compute Node: Microservices Hype